yii2tech/ar-variation/README.md

 Usually in most cases there is no need for 'Item' to know about all its translations - it is enough to fetch only one, which is used as web application interface language.

-This extension porvides [[\yii2tech\ar\variation\VariationBehavior]] ActiveRecord behavior for such solution support in Yii2.
-You'll have to craete an ActiveRecord class for 'Language', 'Item' and 'ItemTranslation' and attach [[\yii2tech\ar\variation\VariationBehavior]] in the following way:
+This extension provides [[\yii2tech\ar\variation\VariationBehavior]] ActiveRecord behavior for such solution support in Yii2.
+You'll have to create an ActiveRecord class for 'Language', 'Item' and 'ItemTranslation' and attach [[\yii2tech\ar\variation\VariationBehavior]] in the following way:

 ```php